tomnguyentran/chargeback/README.md

 The company's business model generates revenue though transaction fees, but profitability is threatened by fraudulent activities and chargebacks.

 in 2019, the company processed about **$65 million** in total transaction volume.
 The main challenge identified was the significant amount of chargebacks where customers dispute their transactions and demand refunds due to fraud or service issues.
-These disputes resulted in **$2.9 million** in losses and puts the company at risk with card networks (Visa/Mastercard), which typically penalize processors that exceed the 1% chargeback ratio.
+These disputes resulted in **$2.9 million** in losses and put the company at risk with card networks (Visa/Mastercard), which typically penalize processors that exceed the 1% chargeback ratio.

 The goal of this analysis was to evaluate the financial impact of fraud, identify high risk merchants, and recommend strategies to minimize losses using SQL and Tableau.